 - Brushing your teeth: Regular routines offer prime opportunities for reinforcing good habits that will last a lifetime.
 Your child’s all-important oral health begins with regular teeth brushing.
 The American Dental Association recommends brushing twice a day, for two minutes each time.
 Two minutes is a long time for young children to stay focused on anything, so start them off by holding a “tooth-brushing dance party,” or read a two-minute story.

 - Getting ready for the next day: What to wear?
 What to eat?
 What to study?
 Those moments of indecision every morning eat away at precious minutes.
 Add steps in the evening routine to prepare the next day’s breakfast and lunch, pick an outfit and make a study plan.

 - Sleeping: In a routine-oriented world, bedtime amounts to more than just flopping into bed when eyes are drooping.
 Routines that ease children into bed at the same time every night help them sleep more soundly.
 Take no more than 30 minutes to brush teeth, change into PJs, read a story and say goodnight to the teddy bear.
 Even older children need bedtime routines, including a time when electronic devices are turned off — and stay off.

 Once a routine is established, don’t be afraid to shake it up.
 Children will need less supervision as they grow, and their interests and activities will consume more and more of their time.
 Stick to all those good reasons for daily consistency in the first place, and routines can grow and change as your child does the same.

 One of the best things about cyber school is its flexibility.
 CCA families craft the school experience to suit their families’ lifestyles and interests.
 They don’t have to bend to meet arbitrary schedules imposed by brick-and-mortar schools.
 Daily routines help families take care of their responsibilities while they strive for bigger goals.
-Contact CCA for help creating a routine for your child that paves the way for school and lifetime success.
+Contact CCA for help creating a routine for your child that paves the way for school and lifetime success, or enroll online today.